jenglund/rlship-tools/README.md

    - Add integration tests for database constraints
    - Add tests for soft delete propagation and cascade rules
    - Add tests for transaction boundaries and rollbacks
+   - Add tests for optimistic locking and concurrent modifications

 2. Code Quality and Safety:
    - Standardize error handling patterns across all layers